WorldUkrainian city to relocate schools to metro stations

 How Kharkiv protects its children?

-Kharkiv is trying to keep some normalcy amid the war.
-Some people have come back to the city.
-Some shops are open.
+Kharkiv is trying to maintain some normalcy amid the war.
+Some people have returned to the city, and some shops are open.
 But the danger is always there.
-The city’s schools are too risky to use.
-They could be hit by a random strike at any time.
+The city’s schools are too risky to use and could be hit by a random strike at any time.

-So the city has built new schools in the subway and old tunnels.
+So, the city has built new schools on the subway and in old tunnels.
 They are safer and quieter.
-They have colorful walls, toys, and banners that say “Indestructible Kharkiv”.
+They have colourful walls, toys, and banners that say “Indestructible Kharkiv”.

 Elmira is a five-year-old girl who lives in Kharkiv, a city in northern Ukraine that is under constant threat of Russian airstrikes.
 She attends school in a metro station, where she feels safe from the noise of the bombs.
 She loves her country’s nature and wonders why Russia wants to destroy it.

-Her father is a soldier on the front lines and she hasn’t seen him since she fled to Poland with her mother for a year.
-She studies from home with tablets and software on the days she doesn’t go to the metro school.
+Her father is a soldier on the front lines, and she hasn’t seen him since she fled to Poland with her mother for a year.
+On the days she doesn’t go to the metro school, she studies from home with tablets and software.
 She likes to sing the national anthem and play with her friends.

 Kharkiv’s metro schools work

 But they also offer a sense of stability and hope.
-They allow the children to continue their education and development.
-They protect them from the bombs and the sirens.
+They allow the children to continue their education and development and protect them from bombs and sirens.

 “The kids are probably getting used to it by now,” Elmira’s teacher OlenaRudakova said.
 “They get used to it somehow.”